-2016 2015

-\$'000 \$'000
+2017 \$'000 2016 \$'000

 Jabiluka: Long-term care and maintenance development project

 Balance brought forward 203,632 203,632

 Amount capitalised during the year - -

 Total undeveloped properties 203,632 203,632

 Undeveloped properties are considered an asset not yet ready for use.
-The recoverable amount of the undeveloped properties is determined using the fair value less cost of disposal method.
+In reporting periods where impairment testing is required, the the recoverable amount of the undeveloped properties is determined using the fair value less cost of disposal method.